-In light of recent Government guidelines and with the increase in the level of COVID 19 infections, we have reduced our opening hours until further notice.
+In light of recent Government guidelines, we have reduced our opening hours until further notice.

 We have, however, expanded our online and telephone ordering service.

 Please place your orders here online or call 01702 615062 (please leave a message if the answering machine comes on)

 We are now operating Monday 9 am to 4 pm, Wednesday 9 am to 3 pm, Thursday 9 am to 4 pm and

 1.1 We are committed to safeguarding the privacy of visitors and service users of exclusivecleaners.co.uk.

 1.2 This policy applies where we are acting as a data controller with respect to the personal data of exclusivecleaners.co.uk service users; in other words, where we determine the purposes and means of the processing of that personal data.

 1.4 In this policy, "we", "us" and "our" refer to exclusivecleaners.co.uk.
 For more information about us, see Section 10.